tilt-dev/company/product-principles/README.md

 We believe Tilt competes with Bash.

+What we mean by that is that Kubernetes doesn't change the problems that infra engineers are solving, just how they solve it.
+They're writing the same tools in a Kubernetes framework instead of in Bash.

-In other words, Tilt is an extensible system that we expect to replace Bash for building dev environments.
+Similarly, Tilt is an extensible system that we expect to replace Bash for how devs set up their dev environment.
 Tilt provides the control loop and a default display engine, but users should be able to supply the data models, functionality, and custom displays.

 When we build any feature in Tilt, we should consider how users might have added that feature.